The university is continually monitoring conditions to determine what additional mitigation

 Alert Level: New Normal

-to physical distancing, face coverings, hand washing and reducing unnecessary social
+use of face coverings, hand washing and reducing unnecessary social interaction –

 The COVID-19 monitor is a dashboard that reflects details about current conditions